jstepien/mirahd/README.md

   * Write tests covering a server running in a different directory then the client.
 It won't be possible without spawning 2 separate processes.
   * Support `--help` et al. command line arguments.
+  * Concurrency.
+Two compilation requests might interfere with each other, especially due to changing the current working directory.

 Copyrights
 ----------